gavinsimpson/gratia/notes/tweedie-mixture/README.md

 path, verify literal capped sums and their roots, and check opt-in dispatch for both functions.

-Before promoting this into `make_qf_tw()` / `make_cdf_tw()`, review the accuracy budget, fallback policy, and performance on representative user models.
+Following integration, continue reviewing the accuracy budget, fallback policy, and performance on representative user models.
 The new opt-in fallback policy prevents silently routing pathological tails to an unchecked expensive backend.
 Broader independent stress accuracy checks and profiling repeated-parameter caching are worth considering; moving to compiled code is not necessary to establish the